Mburumba Kerina: Fallout with SWAPO

-The difference in preferred methods to lead the country to independence soon led to different factions within SWAPO.
+The difference in preferred methods to lead the country to independence soon gave rise to different factions within SWAPO.
 Kerina was on the moderate side and disliked violence.
 He was expelled in 1962 for publicly discussing the formation of a new party.
 Morgan Norval writes:

 However, all was not well [...].
 A growing rift was developing between the moderates and the hardliners.
 The hardliners, led by Nujoma, were insistent upon following the path of a war of liberation.
 They looked with disdain on those seeking a political solution to the independence question in Namibia.

 In 1964 Kerina returned from the US for an unsuccessful attempt to enter Namibia.
 He stayed in Bechuanaland (today Botswana) for a while but soon was expelled from there and moved to Tanzania.
 In September 1965 the National Unity Democratic Organisation (NUDO) was founded by Kerina, Clemens Kapuuo, and Hosea Kutako.
 NUDO at that time was an organisation that had mainly Herero followers.
 It was created at the suggestion of the Herero Chiefs' Council.

 In 1966 Kerina broke with the Herero Chiefs' Council (and by extension, NUDO) again.
 That same year he established the South West Africa National United Front (SWANUF) in an attempt to unite SWANU and NUDO.
 The attempt was unsuccessful; the two parties remained partly adversarial.
 SWANUF ceased its activities at the end of the 1970s.

 The Namibian War of Independence, which soon escalated into the South African Border War, started in August 1966.
 Later that year, the UN General Assembly revoked South Africa's mandate to govern South West Africa, and created the position of a United Nations Commissioner for Namibia.